RajatJangra2653/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 In this lab, you have completed:

 - Prepared your development environment.
-- Created an Azure Cosmos DB SQL API account.
+- Created an Azure Cosmos DB NoSQL API account.
 - Viewed the Microsoft.Azure.Cosmos library on NuGet.
 - Imported the Microsoft.Azure.Cosmos library into a .NET project.
 - Used the Microsoft.Azure.Cosmos library.